Cal1c0/cal1c0.github.io/_posts/2023-10-14-HTB_Intentions_writeup.markdown

 https://swarm.ptsecurity.com/exploiting-arbitrary-object-instantiations/

-To put it in short  some vulnerabilities were found in ImageMagick's MSL format. it is possible to write files by suplying a specifically crafted msl file.
+In short, it's possible to write files to write files to the server by supplying a specifically crafted msl file.
+.
 I created the following MSL file to create a very basic command injection payload in php. this command injection is then written to
 **/var/www/html/intentions/public/calico.php**
 ```
 <?xml version="1.0" encoding="UTF-8"?>